mverboom/build/BUILD.md

 This will be replaced by the value of the PKGMAIL variable if defined in the configuration.

+* `B_DEPENDS`

+This is a special keyword and requires the recipe to contain a section [DEB_DEPENDS].
+This section is supposed to generate any dynamic package dependancies.
+This can be useful when making meta packages which required specific versions of package build by other recipes.

+`[DEP_DEPENDS]` (optional for debian packages)

+This section contains shell code that will be run when a `[DEB]` section contains the macro `[DEB_DEPENDS]`.
+The output of the code should be compatible with the debian package dependancy specification.

 ## TO REPOSITORY

 For pushing a package to a repository, there is no specific section.